onetom/clj-figwheel-main-devcards/README.md

 https://figwheel.org, but here come the specifics for our setup.

 Add `com.bhauman/figwheel-main {:mvn/version "0.1.8"}` to `deps.edn`
-and start a ClojureScript REPL using an alias for a convenience:
+and start a ClojureScript REPL using an alias for convenience:

 ```edn
 {:deps    {org.clojure/clojure       {:mvn/version "1.9.0"}